-Cleveland easily won his second election (see below).
-He won by a third of a million popular votes and had 277 electoral votes to Harrison;s 145.
+Cleveland easily won the election 1892 .
+He won by a third of a million popular votes and had 277 electoral votes to Harrison's 145.

 Grover Cleveland was the first president to have a child born in the White House.
 The baby was named Ruth.
 The Baby Ruth candy bar was named for her.
 The candy bars are still sold today.

 President Cleveland vetoed over 540 bills.
 Only Franklin Roosevelt vetoed more.He vetoed more bills than all of the first 21 presidents

 During July of 1893, Cleveland told the public he was going on a fishing trip on a friend's yacht, but he actually was having surgery for a cancerous growth in his mouth.
 He was fitted with an artificial jaw.The truth wasn't revealed until 1917.
 He didn't want the public to worry about his health.

 After his second inauguration the Cleveland's didn't move into the White House for a few weeks.
 Harrison's had Scarlet Fever and the Cleveland's feared their daughter might get it.